Reading and Checking Motherboard ID

 ls /dev/serial/by-id/*

-- Enter the following command and press Enter.
-If everything is normal, a blue ID will appear in the following line.
-(The following is just for reference)
+- Enter the command below and press Enter.
+If everything is normal, one blue ID will appear.
+(The following is for reference only)

-- If there is no ID after entering the following command, but there is a device in
+- If no ID appears after entering the command below, but

 lsusb

-, please replace the upper computer or the upper computer system.
+shows the device, please replace the host computer or the host computer system.

-Fill in the USB ID in the configuration
+Fill in the USB ID into the configuration

 -

-Copy the blue ID and fill it in the
+Copy the blue ID and paste it into the

 serial: